Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/claims.md

 ![claim-attest-5](assets/new-claims/new-attest-5.jpg)

-## 使用 Parity Signer
+## 使用 Axia Signer

 ### 您需要准备什么

-- Parity Signer
+- Axia Signer
 - 已链接到 AXIASolar-JS Apps UI 的 AXIASolar 帐户

-Before claiming, you should import your AXIASolar address on Parity Signer to the AXIASolar-JS Apps.
-All operations will use Parity Signer to sign the transaction, but will broadcast it via the AXIASolar-JS Apps remote node.
-If you do not have a AXIASolar address, please follow the instructions on the Parity Signer section in the [account generation][] page for generating a new AXIASolar account.
+Before claiming, you should import your AXIASolar address on Axia Signer to the AXIASolar-JS Apps.
+All operations will use Axia Signer to sign the transaction, but will broadcast it via the AXIASolar-JS Apps remote node.
+If you do not have a AXIASolar address, please follow the instructions on the Axia Signer section in the [account generation][] page for generating a new AXIASolar account.

 ### 前往 AXIASolar-JS Apps

 Proceed to [AXIASolar-JS Apps][claims app].
-You will need to import your address on Parity Signer to the Accounts page first.
+You will need to import your address on Axia Signer to the Accounts page first.

 ### 提交验证声明